-Work submitted by UM students through Turnitin cannot be viewed by tutors and students of other institutions even though the originality reports will indicate matches with this work.
+Work submitted by UM students through Turnitin cannot be viewed by tutors and students of other institutions even though the similarity reports will indicate matches with this work.
 In such cases, Turnitin enables tutors at other institutions to send an email to the UM tutors asking them permission to view the students' papers.
 UM tutors may release the students' papers at their discretion (refer to FAQ22).

 Use of Turnitin will be easier if tutors have basic VLE skills.
-Tutors who have never used the UM VLE, are encouraged to go through the Getting Started with the VLE guide.
+Tutors who have never used the UM VLE, are encouraged to go through the Getting started with the VLE [PDF] guide.
 Tutors can also follow one of the training workshops organised by IT Services on the use of the VLE.

 It is highly recommended that both tutors and students follow one of the training workshops organised by IT Services on the use of Turnitin.

 Tutors can also follow the step-by-step Creating Turnitin Assignment activities guide [PDF] [Intranet] to help them create draft and final Turnitin Assignment activities for taught study-unit assignments and undergraduate dissertations.
 The Turnitin settings - Quick reference sheet [PDF] [Intranet] is also available.
 This includes a brief overview of settings to be applied when creating Turnitin Assignment activities.

 Students can follow the Submitting through Turnitin [PDF] [Intranet] user guide.

 The following file types are supported by Turnitin: